-Wellness 180 is a physician-supervised program with a six-month (180 day) patient/caregiver commitment.
-It's a family-centered program just for middle school and high school aged youth (11-17 years of age).
+Our program is a pediatrician-supervised, family-centered program that requires a six-month (180 day) patient/caregiver commitment.
+The program is for middle school and high school-aged youth (11-17 years of age).

 The goal of Wellness 180 is to establish healthy habits, weight loss and/or maintenance, improve sleep hygiene, address diet and nutrition, increase activity and decrease screen time, and overall have a positive impact on health!

-Right now, Wellness 180 is only offered at the Center for Weight Management in Duluth.
+Right now, Wellness 180 is only offered at the Northside Hospital Surgery & Weight Management Center.

 James H. Lin, MD, received his bachelor’s degree in chemistry from Duke University, and his Medical Degree from the University of Miami Miller School of Medicine.
 He then completed his pediatrics internship and residency with the Emory University School of Medicine.
 He has been practicing general pediatrics for over 20 years, taking care of children from birth through the teenage years.
 Dr. Lin has received the Patient’s Choice Aware (2008, 2009, 2012) and Compassionate Doctor Recognition (2014) from Vitals.com.
-He has hospital affiliations with Gwinnett Medical Center and Children’s Healthcare of Atlanta.
+He has hospital affiliations with Northside Hospital Gwinnett and Northside Hospital Duluth and Children’s Healthcare of Atlanta.

 No. Wellness 180 uses food-based therapy only.